BREATHING THE NIGHT OUT

 Writing this book came at a cost; emotional, financial, and spiritual.
 When those costs are met, part of the proceeds will go to The Gatehouse, a Toronto-based charity dedicated solely to supporting survivors of childhood sexual violence.
 The Gatehouse believed in me when I no longer believed in myself.
 They helped me rise, and they put me back in the fight.

-Front Cover - Breathing The Night Out by Ghrian Shine
+Breathing The Night Out from Ghrian Shine

 About The Book

 Ghrian Shine’s memoir, Breathing the Night Out, opens in a small Canadian town and unravels 95 years of incest hidden inside one family.
-It crosses the darkest landscapes — childhood sexual violence, murder, addiction, loss, incarceration, and homelessness — and still finds room for tenderness, rage, and, ultimately, healing.
+It crosses the darkest landscapes, childhood sexual violence, murder, addiction, loss, incarceration, and homelessness and still finds room for tenderness, rage, and, ultimately, healing.
 This is not only Ghrian’s story.
 It is the story of generations: survival passed from one scarred hand to the next.